top of page

 • Other actions | Omwana

-Other actions Help young girls One of our main objectives is to promote access to education for young girls , because, in Uganda, three out of four girls will never go to school.
+Other actions In addition to funding the education of the children we support, we have other activities: Help young girls One of our main objectives is to promote access to education for young girls , because, in Uganda, three out of four girls will never go to school.
 Did you know?
 The majority of young girls leave school at puberty because of the onset of their period.
 In many countries and cultures, this remains taboo and women do not have access to menstrual protection.
 To overcome this, we would like to distribute reusable menstrual protection to young students like menstrual panties.
 Supporting women We regularly buy Ugandan handicrafts to resell at craft markets in Europe for the benefit of the association.
 Handmade by the women of Kaseeta village, these objects are much more than just crafts: they support children's education while promoting local know-how.
 Today, we want to go further. ✨ We are working to create a collective of women artisans, to offer them a space for training, autonomy and sustainable income.
 This ambitious project needs partners to see the light of day.
 Are you a brand, a company or a charitable patron? 👉 Write to us to discuss it and contribute to a project with a strong social impact!
 Charity sales We regularly organize sales of cakes, plants and crafts (baskets, table mats, tote bags, etc.) made by women from the village of Kaseeta on behalf of the association!
 All donations are donated to the association!
 If you are also interested in organizing this type of event in your city, contact us!
 Distribution of school supplies You can also help us by donating school supplies !
 Pens, pencils, pencil sharpeners, geometry kits, calculators, notebooks, erasers, pencil cases, backpacks, water bottles, rulers, etc. We all have some of these supplies in our cupboards that we don't use or no longer use!
 Give them a second life!
 We will distribute them directly in Uganda during our annual trips, to our students or in schools, so that entire classes can benefit from them.
 The photo below represents some donations collected in 2024: Children's Book Donations We also distribute children's books to support learning and a love of reading.
 If you would like to donate books (in English), please contact us!
 T-shirts and stickers We had T-shirts and stickers printed in Uganda with the association's logo.
 These t-shirts are intended for our students and members of the association.
 They were designed thanks to a special donation ( reminder: we assure you that donations made to the association through our form are only intended for the payment of school fees) If you would also like your T-shirt or sticker, contact us!
 All proceeds from the sale will be donated to the association!
 Polo shirts: £20 / €20 T-shirts: £15 / €15 Partners and donors support We work with organizations and partners who raise funds or provide direct support: • In 2024, the Protestant Church Jacobuskerk in the Netherlands raised over UGX 2,000,000 (€600) to support our activities. • In January 2024, Warmers Kampala (opposite) donated pillows to all OmWana boarding students.

 • A propos de nous | Omwana